marciobbj/scanner/README.md

 # Argyle Test

-This project tries at it's most to follow Clean Architecture and Clean Code statements.
+This project tries at its most to follow Clean Architecture and Clean Code statements.

 ### Choices I made:

 This scanner is based on Selenium and Celery Task Queue.
-The main reason for Selenium is because the proposed web platform has some fancy tools to block simple scraping, so after some trials and fails I have decided go for a webdriver (firefox driver was picked since the chrome driver did not performed so well for the task) where I could run a headless browser with Javascript enabled.
-Celery is because is the tool I am most familiarized with, I can easily debug tasks, also this is a solid and scalable choice where we can easily set our scanners task rate, have fine control over retries policies etc...
+The main reason for Selenium is because the proposed web platform has some fancy tools to block simple scraping, so after some trials and fails I have decided to go for a webdriver (firefox driver was picked since the chrome driver did not perform so well for the task) where I could run a headless browser with Javascript enabled.
+Celery is because is the tool I am most familiarized with, I can easily debug tasks, also this is a solid and scalable choice where we can easily set our scanner's task rate, have fine control over retries policies, etc...

 ### Project architecture

-The project is basically divided into 4 important pieces, the **Scanners** which are basically the "Client" for our services, they implement all logic for different web platforms one want to scan.
-Our **Entities**, composed by Pydantic Base Models to ease our data serialization.
-Our **Use Cases** which are the interfaces where we connect all these pieces together, they are Celery tasks that declares Scanners & Entities & Repositories. **Repositories** is where we place our adapters for our database/persistence tools and they try to handle maximum possible errors that may occur.
+The project is divided into 4 important pieces, the Scanners which are the "Client" for our services, they implement all logic for different web platforms one wants to scan.
+Our Entities, composed of Pydantic Base Models to ease our data serialization.
+Our Use Cases which are the interfaces where we connect all these pieces they are Celery tasks that declare Scanners & Entities & Repositories.
+Repositories are where we place our adapters for our database/persistence tools and they try to handle maximum possible errors that may occur.

 ### Ways to run the Scanner

-There is two ways of running this project, one is using Celery Task Queue, and the other is running the scanner as is, blocking the thread with no fancy concurrent things going on.
-The first one is more efficient and proper for production environments, the second one is made for testing & development purpose and for simplicity.
-In the next lines I will go through on how to run the project in both situations.
+There are two ways of running this project, one is using Celery Task Queue, and the other is running the scanner as is, blocking the thread with no fancy concurrent things going on.
+The first one is more efficient and proper for production environments, the second one is made for testing & development purpose and simplicity.
+In the next lines, I will go through the process of how to run the project in both situations.

-**Please, before continue make sure Mozilla Firefox is installed on your machine, since the Scanner uses Firefox webdriver, it is a requirement.**
+**Please, before continuing make sure Mozilla Firefox is installed on your machine, since the Scanner uses Firefox webdriver, it is a requirement.**

 ### 1. Installing test/dev version locally

 Install the dependecies in a python>=3.8.0 environment, in the root folder just do:

 - `(python3.8) $ pip install -r requirements.txt`

 At this point you are good to go for running the scanner in a simpler way, in the root folder one can do:

 - `(python3.8) $ python -m run`

 _The above command with run the scanner locally with the creditials provided in the task description, without any of the Celery advantages._

 ### 1.1 Installing the complete version locally

-For the complete version we will need to setup a few things before running, for this project I picked Redis to work with Celery.
+For the complete version, we will need to set up a few things before running, for this project I picked Redis to work with Celery.
 I recommend installing Docker in your environment since it will give an up and running version of Redis in no time, reference on how to install [here](https://docs.docker.com/engine/install/ubuntu/).
-With Docker installed in your terminal type:
+With Docker installed, in your terminal type:

 - `(python3.8) $ docker run --name redis -p 6379:6379 -d redis`